Shrit1401/Daydream/Readme.md

 Over time, Daydream learns your writing style and emotional vocabulary.
 Summaries and stories start to sound more like you — because they’re based on your patterns.

+## A little todo list

+- [ ] Create a note for each day automatically
+- [ ] store notes data in local storage
+- [ ] auto save notes in the local storage
+- [ ] as soon as day end generate a story like content also make sure to make the note non-editable after that
+- [ ] have AI in page to generate story using openai
+- [ ] try Tensorflow to generate story locally(if it works have option for the user to choose b/w these two)
+- [ ] add a user in firestore
+- [ ] .... decide after that